 The Internet can be dangerous for children.
 You may not want your kids to be able to view every website or use any app.
 While it may not be easy to monitor their activity on a mobile device like an iPad, iPhone, or iPod touch, Apple includes some powerful tools in iOS to help you protect your kids.

-Previously called “parental controls” or “restrictions,” these settings offer a number of ways to prevent your kids from accessing inappropriate content.
-Now located within the Screen Time settings (in iOS 12 or later, including iOS 13 and iPadOS 13), there are lots of options you can adjust.
-In this article, I’ll walk you through the Screen Time settings and help you make your children’s iOS devices safer.
+Previously called “parental controls” or “restrictions,” these settings offer a number of ways to prevent your kids from accessing inappropriate content, and also limited what they can do on their devices.
+Located within the Screen Time settings, there are lots of options you can adjust.
+In this article, I’ll walk you through the Screen Time settings on iOS, iPadOS, and macOS, and help you make your children’s devices safer.

 What is Screen Time?

-Screen Time, a feature that Apple added to iOS 12, shows you how much time you spend on your iPhone or iPad.
+Screen Time was initially designed to show you how much time you spend on your iPhone or iPad.
 As a diagnostic tool, it’s useful: you can see how much time you really spend playing that new game, or browsing Facebook or Instagram.
 (Read this article for an overview of Screen Time.)

-- Downtime lets you set a period of time during which you cannot use your device.
+- Downtime lets you set a period of time during which you or your child cannot use the device.

-- App Limits let you set time limits for specific apps, such as if you want to limit how much time you spend playing a game or using Facebook.
+- App Limits let you set time limits for specific apps, such as if you want to limit how much time your child spends playing a game or using Facebook.

-- Always Allowed is a list of apps that you can use at any time.
+- Always Allowed is a list of apps that you or your child can use at any time.